Searching for local associations while controlling the false discovery rate: Simulations

+Because our hypotheses target groups of SNPs, we can use more powerful knockoffs that satisfy a weaker version of the exchangeability condition in Equation~\eqref{eq:knock_cond_1}, which now only needs to hold under \textit{group-wise} swapping.
+Using knockoffs designed for individual SNPs would reduce power unnecessarily.
+This issue has been addressed by \citet{sesia2021false}, who developed an algorithm for generating valid knockoffs for SNP groups in GWAS data using hidden Markov models.
+We adopt their knockoffs in our analysis.

+There are $14,733$ individuals in total and $p = 8,832$ variants.
+We randomly sample 30\% of the individuals ($n = 4,420$) to imitate a more typical high-dimensional GWAS setting.
 We simulate two independent binary random covariates $Z_1$ and $Z_2$, independently across individuals from a Bernoulli($0.5$) distribution.
-The results of additional experiments using only one covariate can be found in Appendix~\ref*{app:add-sims}.
+The results of additional experiments using only one covariate can be found in Appendix A6.
 A continuous outcome $Y$ is simulated based on a linear model: $Y^i = \beta_0 X^i + (\beta_1 X^i) * \mathbf{1}(Z_1^i = 0) + \epsilon^i$, with $\beta_0,\beta_1 \in \mathbb{R}^p$, where $\epsilon^i \sim N(0, 1)$ independently for each $i \in [n]$.
 Thus, $Z_1$ is used to create local effects, among the subgroup with $Z_1=0$, while $Z_2$ is unimportant.
 We randomly choose 1\% of the genetic variants to be non-null, in the sense that they have a non-zero coefficient either globally (in $\beta_0$) or locally (in $\beta_1$).
-Additional results obtained using different proportions of non-null variants (0.05\% and 2\%) can be found in Appendix~\ref*{app:add-sims}.
+Additional results obtained using different proportions of non-null variants (0.05\% and 2\%) can be found in Appendix A6.
 Each non-null variant is randomly assigned as either a global or a local effect according to the desired proportions.

 The nonzero elements in $\beta_0$ and $\beta_1$ are initialized with absolute values equal to $a / \sqrt{n}$, where the signal amplitude $a \in \mathbb{R}^{+}$ is varied as a control parameter, with independent random signs.
 Additionally, to mitigate disparities in the detectability of global versus local effects, each element in $\beta_0$ and $\beta_1$ is re-scaled by a factor equal to the square root of proportion of individuals in the affected subgroup.
 For global effects, this adjustment factor is 1, while for local effects it is approximately $\sqrt{2}$.